 BOX OFFICE HOURS

 The Arvada Center Galleries hold the health and safety of our visitors, staff, and artists as the highest priority.
-To allow for recommended distancing and to monitor the number of people in our galleries, we are implementing a new reservation system for our summer exhibition Pink Progression: Collaborations.
+To allow for recommended distancing and to monitor the number of people in our galleries, we are using a reservation system for our winter exhibition Wood.Works.

 All visitors are encouraged to reserve a free ticket for a one-hour time slot before you come to the Arvada Center.
 Be sure to wear a mask or cloth face covering before you enter.
 As you enter the building, you will use a self-service kiosk to check your temperature.

 As the Arvada Center is a non-profit institution relying on both ticket sales and contributed revenue, we ask you to consider donating the cost of your ticket.
 While cancelling performances is necessary for the health of all of our patrons, staff, artists, and volunteers, it will be a loss for the institution, making donations even more important.
 If you choose to donate your ticket as a tax-deductible donation you will help sustain our revenue during this time, allowing us to inspire and impact people through the arts and humanities well into the future.